 New-York Historical Society Children’s History Book Prize

-Congratulations Kristin Levine for The Lions of Little Rock, winner of the New-York Historical Society's Children's History Book Prize!
+Congratulations to Helen Frost for Salt: A Story of Friendship in a Time of War, winner of the 2nd Annual New-York Historical Society Children’s History Book Prize!

 Director, DiMenna Children’s History Museum